Unit 6.1 - Foreign Function Interface

 uint32_t crc32(const uint8_t data[], size_t data_length);

-4. Use the rust crc32 function in C
+4. Create main.c and use the rust crc32 function

 #include <stddef.h> // size_t